twitter Tweet

 Funding for the research was supported by the Knight Cardiovascular Institute and the Department of Molecular and Medical Genetics, OHSU School of Medicine.

 In the interest of ensuring the integrity of our research and as part of our commitment to public transparency, OHSU actively regulates, tracks and manages relationships that our researchers may hold with entities outside of OHSU.
 In regards to this research, Andrew Adey is the inventor of technology licensed to Illumina, Inc., a company that may have a commercial interest in the results of this research and technology.
-Review details of OHSU's conflict of interest program to find out more about how we manage these business relationships.
+Review OHSU's conflict of interest program to find out more about how we manage these business relationships.

 Previous Story Vaccine technology developed by OHSU scientists acquired by industry leaders Next Story Fluoride tablets inadequate alternative to water fluoridation, study finds